openshift/cluster-network-operator/README.md

 ## Configuring IP address pools
 The ClusterNetworks and ServiceNetwork are configured in the `MY_CLUSTER/install-config` from above.
 They cannot be changed in the manifests.

 Users must supply at least two address pools - ClusterNetwork for pods, and ServiceNetwork for services.
-Some network plugins, such as OpenShiftSDN and OVNKubernetes, support multiple ClusterNetworks.
+Some network plugins, such as OVNKubernetes, support multiple ClusterNetworks.
 All address blocks must be non-overlapping and a multiple of `hostPrefix`.

 For future expansion, multiple `serviceNetwork` entries are allowed by the configuration but not actually supported by any network plugins.
 Supplying multiple addresses is invalid.